alexandria-api/go/README.md

 - ~~Retrieval~~
 - ~~Compression~~
 - ~~Verify deployment integrity (Creates necessary project folders)~~
-- Check if file is png or jpg for compression
+- ~~Check if file is png or jpg for compression~~
-- Create backlog if queue is higher than 10
-- Process backlog with cron
+- ~~Add uploads to queue, so they can be compressed while the http request is finished~~
+- Implement a proper job queue
+- Allow a limit to be put on the amount of simultaneous image compressions.
 - Add logging to all errors
-- ~~Add uploads to queue, so they can be compressed later~~
-- Versioning
 - Check if image already exists in storage
 - Tests
-- Allow for optional compression
+- Allow for optional compression ?
+Maybe
 - Rate limit
 - Transform alexandria into a file hosting api with the same image features but support for other file types?